 X5 Youtube Channels to learn Spanish

 Youtube is essentially a free alternative to Spanish courses.
 With these videos, you can listen to a wide range of Spanish dialect, full of useful information and scenarios.
 Each video has its own style of teaching and skills to keep you engaged in the material.
 Their perfect for entry-level learners as you can easily pause or repeat if you don’t understand.
 Or in my case, if they’re speaking too fast.
+My personal favorite is Spanish with Paul as he has 10 mini-courses which I have greatly benefited from.
+Here are a few other youtube channels that have also helped on my journey.

 Other Spanish learning resources